-- has at least three members, all of whom are non-executive directors; - · consists of a majority of independent directors; and - is chaired by an independent director, who is not chair of the board.
+- has at least three members, all of whom are non-executive directors; - consists of a majority of independent directors; and - is chaired by an independent director, who is not chair of the board.

-- the charter of the committee: - · the relevant qualifications and experience of the members of the committee; and - in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
+- the charter of the committee; - the relevant qualifications and experience of the members of the committee; and - in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.

 The Audit Committee members are: Michele Muscillo (Chairman) and Alastair Morrison.
-The Committee does not comply with Recommendation 4.1 as it only has two members and not three, and it does not consist of a majority of independent directors.
-As there are currently only four Directors, one of whom is the Executive Chairman and only one is considered independent, it is presently not possible to achieve compliance with this recommendation.
+The Committee does not comply with Recommendation 4.1 as it only has two members and not three.
+The Board is of the view that the current size of the Audit Committee is appropriate given the size and structure of the Board.

 Both members of the Audit Committee are financially literate and have an appropriate understanding of the mining industry.
-All other details of the members' qualifications and number of meetings held and attended can be found in the Directors' Report section of the 2016 Annual Report.
+All other details of the members' qualifications and number of meetings held and attended can be found in the Directors' Report section of the 2019 Annual Report.